-The Department of Water Resources (DWR) announced in January last year that it would initiate the preparation of an Environmental Impact Report (EIR) for the Delta Conveyance Project.
-The tunnel project through the Sacramento-San Joaquin Delta will protect water supplies from sea-level rise and saltwater intrusion into the Delta.
+The Delta Conveyance Project for the Department of Water Resources (DWR) includes a tunnel through the Sacramento-San Joaquin Delta that is designed to protect water supplies from sea-level rise and saltwater intrusion into the Delta.
 Additionally, the project will help to reduce the risk associated with earthquakes, improve water supply reliability, and reduce impacts on local Delta communities and fish.
 The project, originally envisioned to include twin tunnels, is being redesigned as a single-tunnel option under Gov. Gavin Newsom, who took office in January 2019.
-The department released a modified schedule in August 2020 to align the state and federal environmental review processes, as well as to accommodate additional time needed for modeling.
-DWR expects permitting to be complete in mid-2024.
+It is anticipated that the Draft Environmental Impact Report (EIR) in mid-2022.

 BART Silicon Valley Extension

-The $6.5 billion, 6-mile BART Silicon Valley Phase II Extension includes 5 miles tunnel constructed by a single, large-bore TBM on the order of 45-ft in diameter.
+The $6.9 billion, 6-mile BART Silicon Valley Phase II Extension includes 5 miles tunnel constructed by a single, large-bore TBM on the order of 45-ft in diameter.
 The extension includes four stations (three underground).
 The overall project is a 16-mile extension of the Bay Area Rapid Transit system in the San Francisco Bay area.
 A joint venture of HNTB and WSP agreed to a four-year, $88.3 million program management contract with the owner, Santa Clara Valley Transportation Authority (VTA).
-As of June, VTA was in the process of applying for funds through the Expedited Project Delivery (EPD) Pilot Program of the Federal Transit Administration (FTA).
 Mott MacDonald/PGH Wong was awarded a general engineering consultant contract in January 2019.

 DISTRICT OF COLUMBIA